piqnt/stage.js/README.md

 ### Game Loop
-Each rendering cycle consists of ticking and redrawing application tree.
+Each rendering cycle consists of ticking and redrawing the application tree.
 Application and its nodes can be updated during ticking.
 Depending on application activities there can be three different follow-ups after ticking:

-* If at least one node is touched then entire application tree will be redrawn and game loop will continue.
+* If at least one node is touched then the entire application tree will be redrawn and the game loop will continue.
-* If no node is touched but at least one ticking function returns `true` then game loop will continue but previous drawing will be retained.
+* If no node is touched but at least one ticking function returns `true` then the game loop will continue but the previous drawing will be retained.
-* If no node is touched and no ticking function returns `true` then application will pause until it is touched directly or indirectly.
+* If no node is touched and no ticking function returns `true` then the application will pause until it is touched directly or indirectly.

 Nodes can be touched directly by calling `node.touch()` but usually they are touched indirectly by other actions such as pinning or tree manipulation.